 City tip for the trip: Freiburg im Breisgau

-On the route of the Höllentalbahn is Freiburg thanks to its medieval old town one of the most beautiful cities.
-Located on the western edge of the Black Forest, the metropolis with the unique Bächle is the southernmost city in the Federal Republic.
-It was founded as early as 1120.
-Worthwhile buildings such as the Freiburg Minster, the historic department store and the Wetzinger Haus are not the only highlights.
-As the city's local mountain, the Schauinsland worth a detour.
+On the route of the Höllentalbahn is Freiburg thanks to its medieval old town one of the most worth seeing cities.
+Located on the western edge of the Black Forest, the metropolis with the unique Bächle is the southernmost city in Germany.
+It was founded in 1120.
+Worthwhile buildings like the city landmark Freiburg Minster, the historic department store and the Wetzinger Haus are not the only highlights.
+The city's local mountain is also the Schauinsland worth a detour.
 In addition, Freiburg is connected to the Schlossberg recreation area by Schlossbergbahn.
 From the city garden, the train sets off every day to the Schlossberg restaurant, which is 80 meters higher.
 From there you can reach Kanonenplatz at ground level, which opens up a breathtaking view of the Black Forest and Freiburg's old town.
 Those who are not afraid of the 15-minute ascent can reach the on the summit Schlossberg tower, where a panoramic view to the Rhine plain awaits.

-Close: With the Höllentalbahn, vacationers from Freiburg can also reach the fabulous Titisee.
-The area of water, which is over a square kilometer, is through the Feldberg-Glacier emerged.
-With its Seestraße, the Titisee is one of the most famous excursion destinations in Germany.
+Close: With the Höllentalbahn, holidaymakers can also reach the legendary Titisee from Freiburg.
+The water area, which is more than one square kilometer in size, was created by the Feldberg Glacier.
+With its Seestraße, Lake Titisee is one of the most famous excursion destinations in Germany.
 Always worth a visit for passionate swimmers and boaters!
 As the next stop, Neustadt with the largest natural ski jump in Germany is particularly popular with winter sports enthusiasts.
-Together the two districts form the well-known tourist destination Titisee-Neustadt.
+Together, the two districts form the well-known tourist resort Titisee-Neustadt.